Folsom Street

 Folsom Street is an explicitly anti-racist organization and we are committed to decolonizing our practices.
 We welcome feedback and guidance from our communities.

-Directors should be involved with Folsom Street for at least one year (or fair season) and need to be accepted by a vote.
-Generally, those interested in this level of service should serve one term at an associate level before seeking election to the board.
+We prefer that those applying have been involved with Folsom Street for at least one year (or fair event) and you will need to be accepted by a vote.
 Directors are voting members and are responsible for co-leading one of the events or center departments, working cooperatively to create and execute programming, and ensuring that all work serves the mission of Folsom Street.
-The commitment is for a full year (a motion to change this to a two year term is being considered for the upcoming term).
-Formal board meetings are held quarterly and are open to the public.
-Planning meetings are as frequent as weekly from June-October.
+The commitment is for a full year but is focused mainly on fair season.
+Formal board meetings are held quarterly and at least two are open to the public yearly.
+Planning meetings that the production team need to attend are as frequent as weekly from June-October.

 Associate Member